pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 - `a < b` implies `!(a > b)` (asymmetry)
 - `a < b && b < c` implies `a < c` (transitivity)

-`PartialOrd` is a subtrait of `PartialEq` and their impls must always agree with each other.
+`PartialOrd` is a subtrait of `PartialEq`, and their impls must always agree with each other.

 ```rust
 fn must_always_agree<T: PartialOrd + PartialEq>(t1: T, t2: T) {